steviecurran/SQL2pandas/README.md

 # SQL2pandas

-SQL commands using Python pandas functions.
+Translate SQL queries into pandas operations for fast exploratory analysis and data transformation in Python.

 I suggest you download the Jupyter notebook and run it locally to get the full functionality (e.g. the table of contents) and let me know if there's anything you want added.